Psychedelic Toad Venom: 5-MeO-DMT

 According to Alan K. Davis, professor at Johns Hopkins University, the Psychedelic Research Unit, 5-MeO-DMT leaves the person unresponsive and immobile it can produce vomiting, convulsions, euphoria, and intense emotional reactions.

-The drug’s intensity makes it a wrong choice to use as a party drug.
+The drug’s intensity makes it wrong to use as a party drug.
 It is by no means a recreational drug.
 If users ingest too much, they might ‘white out’ and disassociate from their body and mind, and nausea lasts for days.

 Once 5-MeO-DMT wears off, people may experience an afterglow effect that leads them to make more positive life changes.